vishipayyallore/speaker_series_2021/MicrosoftReactor/29-09-2021_AzureSQL_WebAppLogs/README.md

 ![Information | 100x100](./documentation/images/Information.PNG)

 ## What are we doing today?
-> 1. App Service Plans
-> 1. Creating Web App (Linux) in Portal, and deploying it from VS Code
-> 1. Checking the code into GitHub.
-> 1. Creating Web App (Windows) using Azure CLI, and deploying using Azure CLI.
-> 1. Creating the Web App using ARM template using cloud shell, and deploying using VS 2019.

 > 1. Creating SQL tables in Azure SQL.
 > 1. Storing the SQL Credentials inside the Key Vault.
 > 1. Deploying Web API to App Server.